ibm-cloud-docs/containers/vpc_subnets.md

 If you plan to connect your cluster to on-premises networks through {{site.data.keyword.dl_full_notm}} or a VPN service, you can avoid subnet conflicts by specifying a custom subnet CIDR that provides the private IP addresses for your pods, and a custom subnet CIDR to provide the private IP addresses for services.

 To specify custom pod and service subnets during cluster creation, use the `--pod-subnet` and `--service-subnet` flags in the `ibmcloud ks cluster create` CLI command.

+To see the pod and service subnets that your cluster uses, look for the `Pod Subnet` and `Service Subnet` fields in the output of `ibmcloud ks cluster get`.

 **Pods**:
 * Default range: For VPC Gen 1 clusters, the default pod subnet is `172.30.0.0/16`.
 In the first cluster that you create in a Gen 2 VPC, the default pod subnet is `172.17.0.0/18`.
 In the second cluster that you create in that VPC, the default pod subnet is `172.17.64.0/18`.
 In each subsequent cluster, the pod subnet range is the next available, non-overlapping `/18` subnet.